 29 Feb Tips for a Green Spring Cleanup

-- Go paper towel-less: Paper towels can become a huge source of waste and quickly ruin efforts for a green clean.
+- Go paper towel-less: Paper towels can become a huge source of waste and quickly ruin your efforts for a green clean.
 Instead, old tattered clothes can offer a handy source of cleaning material.
 Socks with holes make great rags, and ripped shirts can handle bigger jobs.
 Wool is particularly good for dusting, as it uses static to attract dust particles.

 Author: Island Return It